PedroSZ/Experts/README.md

-It  is recommended not to use this EA until you have optimized it. this is only an exercise in learning MQ4 programming, so it's at your own risk if usyou e it with real money.
+It  is recommended not to use this EA until you have optimized it. this is only an exercise in learning MQ4 programming, so it's at your own risk if usyou e it with real money. the trend line indicator is located in the main branch and the expert advisor is located in the master branch